ycast-tech/Filtering-SQL-Queries/README.md

-# Filtering-SQL-Queries
+# Filtering SQL Queries
- In this project, I will use diverse SQL filtering opertors
+ In this project, I use diverse SQL filtering opertors